Harry556/Crazy_Snake/README.md

 Each food and element of tail are under specific c++ struct.
 All the foods and tails structs are stored within vectors for data management.

 ### 3. Dynamic memory management
-The lengith of snake and the number of food is dynmaic change during the game.
-It use the vector implement it.
+The lengith of snake and the number of food is dynmaic change during the game, so the input/output file size is depends on the game status.

 ### 4. File input/output